octoshell/octoshell-v2/README.md

 javascript libraries: jquery, handlebars, select2 and alpaca.js(for building forms).

-We use bootstrap-forms to create static forms.
+We use [bootstrap-forms gem](https://github.com/bootstrap-ruby/bootstrap_form)  to create static forms.
 Select2 can build lists using remote data.
-You can use `autocomplete_field` method  (`engines/face/lib/face/custom_autocomplete_field.rb`) to prepopulate select2 field(if you use remote data.
+You can use `autocomplete_field` method  (`engines/face/lib/face/custom_autocomplete_field.rb`) to prepopulate select2 field(if you use remote data).
 Example:

 		= bootstrap_form_for @search, method: :get, url: admin_users_path, layout: :horizontal do |f|